/ Blogs

 Credit is a risk indicator — not a standalone decision maker.

-When lenders review a business funding application, they typically look
+When lenders review a business funding application, they typically look at several core financial indicators, including:

 • Monthly revenue trends